 As noted below, the Plan continues to benefit from a small surplus.
-Although the net assets of the Plan decreased from £288.6m at the beginning of the year to £201.1m at 31 March 2023, the estimated value of its liabilities fell by an even greater amount.
-Excluding AVC funds and allowing for benefits paid, this represents a total investment return for the year of -29.0% (2022: 1.7%).
-This compares with the aggregate benchmark return of -27.5% (2022: 0.60%) over the same year.
+Although the net assets of the Plan decreased from £201.2m at the beginning of the year to £190.4m at 31 March 2024, the estimated value of its liabilities fell by an even greater amount.
+Excluding AVC funds and allowing for benefits paid, this represents a total investment return for the year of -2.8% (2023: -29.0%).
+This compares with the aggregate benchmark return of -3.6% (2023: -27.5%) over the same year.

-The actuarial valuation of the Plan as at 31 March 2022, which was signed on 21 September 2022, determined that the value of the Plan's assets was greater than its liabilities and that there was a small funding surplus of £1.1 million, on the basis of the financial and demographic assumptions adopted by the Trustee.
+The actuarial valuation of the Plan as at 31 March 2022, which was signed on 21 September 2022, determined that the value of the Plan's assets was greater than its liabilities and that there was a small funding surplus of £1.1m, on the basis of the financial and demographic assumptions adopted by the Trustee.
 As a result of the funding surplus, there are currently no contributions payable by the Employer under the Plan's Schedule of Contributions.

-It is reassuring to note that the Plan has emerged from the Gilts crisis that followed the "mini-Budget" of autumn 2022 unscathed overall, despite the sharp fall in asset values and negative investment returns over the period.
 As a reminder, the Trustee's strategy is to hedge its assets and liabilities with the aim of maintaining a stable funding level.
-The latest Annual Update as at 31 March 2023 confirmed a surplus of £5.1m.
+The latest Annual Update as at 31 March 2024 confirmed a surplus of £9.6m.
 The next full actuarial valuation is due as at 31 March 2025.

-Change to the Normal Minimum Pension Age ('the NMPA')
+Change to the Normal Minimum Pension Age